swgriffith/terraform-kubernetes-anyscale-foundation-modules/examples/azure/aks-new_cluster/README.md

 Ensure that you are logged into Anyscale with valid CLI credentials. (`anyscale login`)

+You will need an Anyscale platform API Key for the helm chart installation.
+You can generate one from the [Anyscale Web UI](https://console.anyscale.com/api-keys).

 1. Using the output from the Terraform modules, register the Anyscale Cloud.
 It should look sonething like:

 ```shell